 If you still want to keep going and my three day Taipei itinerary hasn’t completely exhausted you then power on to the Driftwood Ximending Craft Beer Bar for some locally produced Taiwanese beer on tap, a sociable atmosphere and some great Happy Hour specials.
 The staff here are super-knowledge and will help you choose from any of the 30 varieties – and if you want to discover the nightlife in Taipei this is a good place to start!

 If you can extend your Taipei itinerary 4 days will allow you to get out of the city – and you really should – the difficulty then becomes with so many options, what are the best Taipei day trips?
 While there are so many options (thanks to Taiwan’s high speed rail network you can be anywhere on the island in a just a few hours) I have summarised five of our favourite Taipei day trips so you can choose the best fit for you…but I think you will love each and every one of them!

 Northern Coast Of Taiwan – A Taipei day trip for geology lovers!
 Start with a visit to the picturesque harbor city of Keelung and then head to the Yehliu Natural Park with its famous spectacular natural rock formations, including the bizarre “Queen’s Head”.

 Taroko Gorge – One of the 7 wonders of Asia, take a trip via train to the coastal city of Hualien to gaze upon the amazing marble cliffs of Taroko Gorge and swing by the Swallow Caves and the Tunnel of 9 Turns.

 Pingxi, Shifen & Jiufen – A little bit of everything.
-The Shifen falls, the real life spirited away town of Jiufen and the adorable town of Pingxi famed for its sky lantern ceremony at night.
-Our absolute favourite day trip from Taipei!
+The Shifen falls, the real-life spirited away town of Jiufen and the adorable town of Pingxi famed for its sky lantern ceremony at night.
+Our absolute favorite day trip from Taipei!